 Near the popular Looking Glass Falls is the hidden jewel of Moore Cove Falls.
-Access to this 50-foot tall waterfall is via a small parking area by a stone bridge on U.S. 276, one mile north (toward the Blue Ridge Parkway) from Looking Glass Falls in Pisgah National Forest.
-A separate wooden pedestrian bridge takes you across the creek to access the .7 mile trail (1.4 miles roundtrip).
-There are no signs on the highway for Moore Cove, but there is an information board by the parking lot so you will know you are in the right spot!
+It's one of the few waterfalls that you can walk behind.
+Hike to this 50-ft. tall waterfall from a small parking area by a stone bridge on U.S. 276 (Forest Heritage Scenic Byway), one mile north (toward the Blue Ridge Parkway) from Looking Glass Falls in Pisgah National Forest.